 ► Learning Express features college prep tests, math and reading skills improvement tests for grade 4 through college, GED prep in English and Spanish, U.S. Citizenship Exam prep in English or Spanish, access to Gale Legal Forms, and much more.

-► Ancestry Library Edition is freely available within GALILEO through April 30!
+► Ancestry Library Edition is freely available within GALILEO.

 ► You can also research your family tree using Heritage Quest.

-►While your kids are out of school, you can keep them reading with eRead Kids, our digital collection of 15,000+ ebooks and audiobooks for kids.
+►Keep kids reading with eRead Kids, our digital collection of 15,000+ ebooks and audiobooks for kids.

 ►Georgia Historic Newspapers gives you free access to over 1.5 million newspaper pages – perfect for your next homeschool social studies, journalism, or vocabulary lesson.